-Join Garrick Chow for an in-depth discussion in this video Using the Piano roll, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Using the Piano roll, part of Learning FL Studio.

 In the previous movie, we added a channel for the 3xOsc instrument, but we solved it…by using the beat buttons.…We can only add a single note, and it sounds like this right now (music playing)…So it's probably safe to say that in most cases, you'll want to have more than a single…tone playing in your pattern.…Let's take a look at how to do this.…They're actually two ways.…The first way is to select the channel you want to edit, just like that, and then opening…the Keyboard Editor.…Now, we looked at this earlier, and what this gives you is a column of keys for each beat in the pattern.…